We think this TV show stands out for:

 Parents need to know that Wallykazam! craftily disguises solid lessons in basic literacy skills as delightful stories about an endearing young troll and his forest friends.
 Preschoolers will love the abounding silliness in Wally's adventures, but for parents, the show's best asset is its incorporation of essential reading skills into its content.
 Throughout each story, audience members are encouraged to read words, identify letters, make rhymes, and generate synonyms, all in ways that feel nothing to kids like the quality lessons they actually are.
 Beyond the bookish learning, kids will see examples of strong friendships and creative methods for solving problems.
 This exceptional, comical preschool series is so well designed that parents will want to tune in with their kids, which will help parents reinforce the curriculum's points.

 What's the story?

 WALLYKAZAM! is the story of a 6-year-old troll named Wally (voiced by Thomas Langston), who uses a magic stick to create objects from the words it projects.
 Wally and his trusty pet dragon, Norville (Dan Bittner), love to play in the forest with their friends, and when their adventures encounter challenges, they use their knowledge of letters and words to create solutions for themselves.
 But, wait -- there's a trick to the magic!
 Each of the words has to follow the day's rule, whether it's an identical starting letter or a rhyming sound.

 Is it any good?

-Families can talk about the literacy topic of the day.
+Families can talk about the literacy topic of the day in Wallykazam!.
 What letter or sound was magical in the story?
 Look around your house and see how many objects you can name that use that letter or sound.

 Kids: What problem did the characters face today?
 Did they use magic to overcome it?
 How could you tackle a similar one without the use of a magic stick?